annefou/jupyterhub-ovh/README.md

-# jupyterhub-ovh
+# JupyterHub deployment on OVH

-JupyterHub deployment on OVH
+This repository documentation how to deploy Jupyterhub on OVH